 We encourage you to think about this ahead of the due date if possible, as it can make for a better outcome with the potential for reduced interest and late payment penalties.

-- It’s easy to set up yourself by logging into your myIR portal and navigating to the option “request an instalment arrangement”.
+Inland Revenue prefer you to set this up directly with them and you can do this by logging into your myIR portal and navigating to the option “request an instalment arrangement”.

-- Send a message to us at Support and we can help set these up.
+If you do get stuck, you can send a message to us Beany Support and we can assist.
 You’ll need to let us know:

 - The tax type – for example, GST or Income Tax